 The AUS Library opened the doors to its new location in January 2006 after a 20 month long construction project.
 The following pictures highlight this building process from ground breaking to opening day.

-The library ground floor includes: the Information Commons, Circulation Services and 2 Teaching Labs for library instruction.
+The library ground floor includes: the Help Desk, Information Commons, Circulation Services and 2 Teaching Labs for library instruction.
 This floor is generally buzzing with activity.

 The first floor features the media collection, reference collection and study rooms.
 Librarian’s and administration offices are also located on this floor.
 Other features include, special collections, a weekly rotating book display, leisure reading collection, and printers.